-- Didn’t – and don’t – you know the men who work in the temple eat the food in the temple?
+- Don’t you *know the men who work in the temple eat the food in the temple?
 And don’t the men who serve at the altar have a share in the altar sacrifices?

 - And in this way, the Lord appointed for the men who proclaim the gospel to live from the gospel.

-- But I didn’t – and don’t – make use of these rights.
-(And I haven’t written these things so it might become this way with me.)
+- But I haven’t made use of these rights.
+(And I didn’t write these things so it might become this way with me.)
 For it’s better for me to die than for anyone to make my boasting empty.

-- For my boast is nothing if I proclaim the gospel, for a compulsion is placed on me; for woe is me if I don’t proclaim the gospel.
+- For if I proclaim the gospel, there isn’t a boast for me, for a compulsion is placed on me; for woe is me if I don’t proclaim the gospel.

-- For if I do this willingly, I have a reward; but if unwillingly, I’m merely entrusted with a stewardship.
+- For if I do this willingly, I have a reward; but if unwillingly, I have been entrusted with a stewardship.

 All things to all men